IF he was Henry VIII, Donald Trump could simply command performers to entertain at his coronation.

 Donald tweeted he doesn’t want the “A” list.
 He wants real people.

 Side note: As a young Brooklyn boy I would cut high school, take the subway to Manhattan and spend an entire day at Radio City Music Hall.
 I would sit through the same movie three times in order to partake in the bonus: in-between film times the Rockettes would take the stage and kick up a storm.
-I’d sit first row center in this massive 5000 seat auditorium and watch what was accurately described as a spectacle.

 The Rockettes are always imagined as one large group, united in movement.
 One week consists of four shows a day, six days a week, three hundred kicks per show.
 All in unison.